Join Emily’s Readers’ Group

 Read the full review

-Winner of the 2018 New Zealand Romance Book of the Year award.
+Winner of the 2018 Romance Writers of New Zealand Long Romance of the Year Award

 July 15th, 1812